Program Management Director Salary

 Popular Skills for Program Management Director

-Program Management Directors report using a diverse set of skills on the job.
-Most notably, skills in Project Management, Program Management, People Management, and Customer Relationship Management (CRM) are correlated to pay that is above average.
+Program Management Directors report using a pretty varied skill set on the job.
+Fortunate workers who know Operations Management can expect a significant pay bump, scoring salaries 24 percent above average.
 Those listing Training Program Development as a skill should be prepared for drastically lower pay.
-Operations Management and Budget Management also typically command lower compensation.
-Most people experienced in People Management also know Project Management and Budget Management.
+Customer Relationship Management and People Management also typically command lower compensation.
+The majority of those who know People Management also know Project Management and Budget Management.

 Pay by Experience Level for Program Management Director